MadeleenRoestorff/mygas/README.md

-If you want skip the husky validate (ESint and prettier) hook use --no-verify git commit -m "yolo!" --no-verify
+If you want skip the husky validate (ESlint and prettier) hook use --no-verify git commit -m "yolo!" --no-verify